 Autism Awareness Bath Bomb

-The autism awareness bath bomb is scented in a fun cotton candy aroma.
+The autism awareness bath bomb is scented in a fun nostalgic aroma of blue raspberry, which is blue slushie! .
 Something that any child or adult would love.
 This is also a great way to support the local autism community.
 Funds from the sale of these bath bombs will go directly back into the community and help families like Audrey.
+This years organization is (ARLA) Autism resources of Lennox and Addington.

 Hi, I’m Audrey, Jacob's mom; and this is our story.
 Jacob is a fun loving, smart, wild and happy little boy.
 In December of 2020, Jacob was diagnosed with autism.
 He classifies as a nonverbal communicator, which means he cannot use his voice to express himself.
 Instead, we use pictures and objects to identify his wants and needs.
 Recently, Jacob was given a chance to participate in an 8-week speech program called More than Words in Kingston, Ontario.
 This program has had a dramatic effect on the way we interact with our son and we have seen tremendous growth in his ability to communicate with us.